HL7/davinci-deqm/input/pagecontent/index.md

 {% include img-portrait.html  caption = "Figure 1-5 Gaps in Care Reporting Scenarios" img="gaps-reporting-scenario.png" %}

-For the Gaps in Care reporting scenarios, the actors are Clients and Servers.
+For the Gaps in Care Reporting Scenarios, the actors are Clients and Servers.

 **Clients** are the actors requesting gaps in care results of quality measure(s).
 Depending on the reporting requirements for a particular scenario as well as the technical capabilities of the systems involved, the clients may be different stakeholders such as providers, provider organizations, aggregators, or payers.
 For example, if a provider requests a report from the payer's system, then the provider serves as the client.
 If a payer requests a report from their own system, they are the client.